lbonanomi/scripts/README.md

 [git_cat_tree](git_cat_tree.rb): Documentation in Github Enterprise is a great idea!
 Git runbooks just-in GHE is a *terrible idea*.
 This is a convenience script for picking docco off of a GHE instance.
 Why not use a git clone?
 Because babeld can fail independently.

 [scripto.sh](scripto.sh): BASH function to automatically save local typescripts as gist-files on GitHub.com.
+Discussed at [dev.to](https://dev.to/lbonanomi/dear-diary-recording-bash-session-as-github-gists-1nga)

 ### Jenkins Things